-Orange’s Patrick Roussel examines the challenges faced in reducing the number of unbanked across Africa, highlighting the power of mobile money as part of the answer
+Orange’s Patrick Roussel examines the challenges faced when ensuring financial inclusion across Africa, highlighting the power of mobile money as part of the answer.

 Written by: Patrick Roussel, Executive VP, MEA Mobile Financial Services, Orange

 Vast areas of the developing world continue to struggle with financial inclusion.